Trusted WordPress tutorials, when you need them most.

 Similarly, you can change the style and appearance of product categories on your eCommerce store using additional CSS.

-That said, let’s take a look at different ways you can add custom CSS to your WordPress website.
+The following sections will discuss different ways to add custom CSS to your WordPress website.
 You can click the link below to jump ahead to any section you’re interested in:

 Method 1: Adding Custom CSS Using Theme Customizer

 Since WordPress 4.7, users can now add custom CSS directly from the WordPress admin area.
-This is super-easy, and you will be able to see your changes with a live preview instantly.
+This is super easy, and you can see your changes instantly with a live preview.

-First, you need to head over to the Appearance » Customize page from your WordPress dashboard.
+First, you’ll need to head over to the Appearance » Customize page from your WordPress dashboard.

 The WordPress theme customizer